chb/smart-docs/libraries/javascript/index.md

     function(response) { alert('data received: ' + response.body); });
 {% endhighlight  %}

 # Convenience Wrappers Around Common API Calls

 But you shouldn't need to use the raw `.api_call` method very often, because the SMART javascript object also provides convenience wrappers around common API calls.
 The functions below all take a callback function of one argument: the RDF graph that holds the response data, parsed from raw RDF/XML via [rdfquery](http://code.google.com/p/rdfquery/).

-## TODO:  Add auto-generated SMART Connect API docs here.

-# A Quick Example

-{% highlight javascript %}
-  SMART.ready(function() {
-    alert("Hello, " + SMART.user.full_name);
-  });
-{% endhighlight  %}

-## Understanding Error Handling in SMART Connect
+# Understanding Error Handling in SMART Connect

 The API call methods in SMART Connect support jQuery-style callback handlers.
 You can register two separate callbacks:  one for successful API calls (required) and an optional handler that will be triggered in the event of an error.
 The basic pattern looks like this:

     SMART.get_medications().success(callback_ok).error(callback_err);

 Where `callback_ok` and `callback_err` are your callback functions.
 `callback_ok` will be called with a SMART response object as argument when the call succeeds. `callback_err` will be called with a SMART error object in the event of a failure.

 The SMART error object has the following properties: